aab64/aab64.github.io/_posts/2023-05-24-COSSE-Workshop.md

 The programme provided a solid basis in the theory and application of numerical methods for solving engineering problems, enabling my further graduate studies and subsequent career in scientific modelling and simulation.
 <br/>
 <br/>
-The workshop provided an opportunity to reconnect with other alumni and my previous lecturers, as well as interact with the current cohort of students.
+The workshop was an opportunity to reconnect with other alumni and my previous lecturers, as well as interact with the current cohort of students.
 I gave a talk about my current work in process modelling in pharmaceutical product development at AstraZeneca, and the day ended with a sunset boat cruise around the Stockholm archipelago.
 <br/>
 <br/>